fybrik/fybrik/site/docs/reference/crds.md

         <td><b><a href="#fybrikapplicationspecselector">selector</a></b></td>
         <td>object</td>
         <td>
-          Selector enables to connect the resource to the application Application labels should match the labels in the selector.
-For some flows the selector may not be used.<br/>
+          Selector enables to connect the resource to the application Application labels should match the labels in the selector.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>appInfo</b></td>
         <td>map[string]string</td>
         <td>
-          AppInfo contains information describing the reasons for the processing that will be done by the Data Scientist's application.<br/>
+          AppInfo contains information describing the reasons for the processing that will be done by the application.<br/>
         </td>
         <td>true</td>
       </tr><tr>